In the Beginning

 Today

 Today, Hill Country MHDD Centers is one of 39 agencies that delivers mental health and developmental disability services in communities across Texas.
-Hill Country MHDD Centers serves the greater Texas Hill Country Region including 19-counties: Bandera, Blanco, Comal, Edwards, Gillespie, Hays, Kendall, Kerr, Kimble, Kinney, Llano, Mason, Medina, Menard, Real, Schleicher, Sutton, Uvalde and Val Verde.
-With a mission of Promoting Independence, Community Integration and Recovery, Hill Country MHDD Centers has 22 locations including 14 Mental Health Clinics and 8 Developmental Disability Centers serving a population of over 630,000 within a 22,593 square mile area.
+Hill Country MHDD Centers has 38 locations, including 15 mental health clinics and 6 intellectual/developmental disability centers, serving a population of approximately 816,000 within a 22,714 square mile area.

 Advisory Council

-The Board of Trustees and Citizens’ Advisory Committee for Hill Country MHDD Centers represent population areas of the catchment region that are relatively equal.
-Some board members represent one county and others represent multiple counties depending on the population of the counties.
-The Citizens’ Advisory Committee has and continues to take an active role in obtaining community input into the strategic direction of the agency.
+The Board of Trustees and Community Advisory Council for Hill Country MHDD Centers represent population areas of the catchment region that are relatively equal.
+Some Board members represent one county, and others represent multiple counties, depending on the population of the counties.
+The Community Advisory Council takes an active role in obtaining community input into the strategic direction of the agency.

 Diversity